This sheet is for characters of the Noob

 Played by : Matthieu Zecchini

-Communications Officer: Basically turned into that during the Season 3 finale, largely due to his easy contact with both his colleagues and the Noob guild.
-Even outside that episode's context, the second book hints he's the best means the Noob guild has to contact Justice's higher ups if needed.
+- Communications Officer: Basically turned into that during the Season 3 finale, largely due to his easy contact with both his colleagues and the Noob guild.
+Even outside that episode's context, the second novel hints he's the best means the Noob guild has to contact Justice's higher ups if needed.

 Guild position : Nuker / Guild Master